-[This is part of a longer essay, "Signs and Wonders," here.]
+[This is part of a larger essay by Joy Horowitz, "Signs and Wonders," here.]

 IF YOU'VE EVER TRIED to get up close and personal with the Hollywood sign, as I did the other day, then you’ve participated in a slightly embarrassing rite-of-passage for tourists and natives alike.
 Drive up Beachwood Canyon and, once past the charming little village that marks the development known as Hollywoodland (which is what the sign originally promoted, back in 1923), you follow the green signs marked “Hollywood Sign Scenic View.”
 But as you home in on the giant, white-block letters on the scrubby hillside, you’re suddenly confronted by nasty traffic signs warning you that there’s no direct access to the sign itself.
 You can’t get close.
 It’s a bit like Gertrude Stein’s quip about Oakland: no there there.